 The contractor is expected to demonstrate good faith efforts by actively and aggressively seeking out DBE participation in the project to the maximum extent, given all relevant circumstances.
-Following are the kinds of efforts that may be taken but are not deemed to be exclusive or exhaustive and DelDOT will consider other factors and types of efforts that may be relevant:

-1. Efforts made to select portions of the work proposed to be performed by DBEs in order to increase the likelihood of achieving the stated goal.
-Selection of portions of work are required to at least equal the goal for DBE utilization specified in this contract.
+Following are the kinds of efforts that may be taken but are not deemed to be exclusive or exhaustive and DelDOT will consider other factors and types of efforts that may be relevant: 1.
+Efforts made to select portions of the work proposed to be performed by DBEs in order to increase the

-2. Written notification at least ten (10) calendar days prior to the opening of a bid soliciting DBE interest in participating in the contract as a subcontractor or supplier and for specific items of work.

-Efforts made to obtain and negotiate with DBE firms for specific items of work:

-a.
-Description of the means by which firms were solicited (i.e. by telephone, e-mail, written notice, advertisement).

-b.
-The names, addresses, telephone numbers of DBE's contacted, the dates of initial contact; and whether initial solicitations of interest were followed-up by contacting the DBEs to determine with certainty whether the DBEs were interested.

-c.
-A description of the information provided to DBE firms regarding the plans, specifications and estimated quantities for portions of the work to be performed.

-d.
-A statement of why additional agreements with DBE's were not reached in order to meet the projected goal.

-e.
-Listing of each DBE contacted but not contracted and the reasons for not entering a contract.

-4. Efforts made to assist DBEs that need assistance in obtaining bonding, insurance, or lines of credit required by the contractor.

-5. Reasons why certified DBEs are not available or not interested.

-6. Efforts to effectively use the services of available disadvantaged community organizations; disadvantaged contractor's groups; local, state and federal DBE assistance offices; and other organizations that provide assistance in recruitment and placement of DBEs.
+- 1. Efforts made to select portions of the work proposed to be performed by DBEs in order to increase the likelihood of achieving the stated goal.
+Selection of portions of work are required to at least equal the goal for DBE utilization specified in this contract. - 2.
+Written notification at least ten (10) calendar days prior to the opening of a bid soliciting DBE interest in participating in the contract as a subcontractor or supplier and for specific items of work. - 3.
+Efforts made to obtain and negotiate with DBE firms for specific items of work: - a.
+Description of the means by which firms were solicited (i.e. by telephone, e-mail, written notice, advertisement). - b.
+The names, addresses, telephone numbers of DBE's contacted, the dates of initial contact; and whether initial solicitations of interest were followed-up by contacting the DBEs to determine with certainty whether the DBEs were interested. - c.
+A description of the information provided to DBE firms regarding the plans, specifications and estimated quantities for portions of the work to be performed. - d.
+A statement of why additional agreements with DBE's were not reached in order to meet the projected goal. - e.
+Listing of each DBE contacted but not contracted and the reasons for not entering a contract. - 4.
+Efforts made to assist DBEs that need assistance in obtaining bonding, insurance, or lines of credit required by the contractor. - 5.
+Reasons why certified DBEs are not available or not interested. - 6.
+Efforts to effectively use the services of available disadvantaged community organizations; disadvantaged contractor's groups; local, state and federal DBE assistance offices; and other organizations that provide assistance in recruitment and placement of DBEs.